balebomm/ze/README.md

 Make changes to the request and the response objects.
 End the request-response cycle.
 Call the next middleware function in the stack.

-If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
-Otherwise, the request will be left hanging.

 ```
 app.use(
   function(req, res, next)